shuchi111/100-Day-DSA_Challenge/README.md

 - If any question is solved already memorize logic and concepts.
 - These links will be present in this readme as well as in the issue sections.
 - There will be a **LOOSER** box for each day in this readme, displaying the names of people who participated in **100 Days of Code** and did not complete the given tasks on a particular day.
+- Make a folder by your name if you are participating with me, and fill box day by day.
 - All the questions must be attempted in C++ or Python.
 Other language is also allowed.
 > POTD of Leetcode and GFG will continue.
 <br>